-The Work in Progress, "Coexistence between Version 1, Version 2, and Version 3 of the Internet-standard Network Management Framework" [20], describes coexistence between the SNMPv3 Management Framework, the SNMPv2 Management Framework, and the original SNMPv1 Management Framework.
+RFC 2576, "SNMPv3 Coexistence and Transition" [28], describes coexistence between the SNMPv3 Management Framework, the SNMPv2 Management Framework, and the original SNMPv1 Management Framework, and is in the process of being updated by a Work in Progress.

-7 Document Summaries
+7. Document Summaries